Home » Guides » General » How to Join Wood With Or Without Expensive Tools

 • Biscuit vs. pocket hole screw.
 While debatable, many cabinetmakers will always opt for a biscuit as it helps provide a strong glue joint.

-And by now you get the gist: always opt for the strongest joint that hides the method of joinery
+And by now, you get the gist: always opt for the most vital joint that hides the joinery method

 Frequently Asked Questions